The Train Robbers

 The Train Robbers is a 1973 American Western film written and directed by Burt Kennedy and starring John Wayne, Ann-Margret, Rod Taylor, Ben Johnson, and Ricardo Montalbán.
 Filming took place in Sierra de Órganos National Park in the town of Sombrerete, Mexico.
 Two brief scenes take place in the square that was used for the final shootout in Butch Cassidy and the Sundance Kid.

+Kennedy called the film one of his only "really good" films after Support Your Local Sheriff.

 Plot

-After the death of her husband, Mrs. Lowe wants to tell the railroad where to find the half-million U.S. dollars in gold her late husband, Matt, stole during a train robbery, and clear the family name for her son.
+After the death of her husband, Mrs. Lowe wants to tell the railroad where to find $500,000 in gold her late husband Matt stole during a train robbery, and she wants to clear the family name for her son.
 Instead Lane convinces her to retrieve the gold so she can collect the $50,000 reward offered by the railroad for its return.
-Lane lines up some old friends to assist him in retrieving the gold for a share of the reward.
-But the other original train robbers have gathered a gang and will try to get the gold at any cost.
-As they all journey into Mexico in search of the hidden gold they are followed closely by an unnamed Pinkerton agent who is working for Wells Fargo.
+Lane gathers some old friends to assist him in retrieving the gold for a share of the reward.
+However, the other original train robbers have gathered a gang and will try to get the gold at any cost.
+As they all journey into Mexico in search of the hidden gold, they are followed closely by an unnamed Pinkerton agent who is working for Wells Fargo.

-After a series of adventures and battles they return to Texas with the gold where there is one final battle.
-The next day Lane and his men put Mrs. Lowe on a train to return the gold and tell her she can keep the reward for herself and her son.
-As they are walking past the end of the train they meet the Pinkerton Agent who tells them, as the train is pulling out, that Matt Lowe was never married and that Mrs. Lowe is really a prostitute named Lilly who fooled them into helping her get the gold for herself.
+After a series of adventures and battles, they return to Texas with the gold where there is one final battle.
+The next day, Lane and his men put Mrs. Lowe on a train to return the gold and tell her she can keep the reward for herself and her son.
+As they are walking past the end of the train, they meet the Pinkerton agent who tells them, as the train is pulling out, that Matt Lowe was never married and that the woman claiming to be Mrs. Lowe is really a prostitute named Lilly who fooled them into helping her get the gold for herself.
 Lane then leads his gang to rob the train as the film ends.